HST Cycle 31 Mid-Cycle Time Submission

 Mid-Cycle Criteria

 Mid-cycle programs were initiated in Cycle 23 to provide the community with an opportunity to propose for in-cycle observations of recently-discovered, non-transient objects with high scientific urgency.
 As such, they complement Director’s Discretionary programs, which target unexpected transient phenomena and time-critical observations.
-(For more information about different proposing opportunities see Targets of Opportunity, Mid-Cycle, and Director's Discretionary Programs.)
+(For more information about different proposing opportunities see Targets of Opportunity and Director's Discretionary Programs.)

 Mid-cycle GO proposals must meet the following primary criteria: